 - Welby has many partnerships with local businesses, which provide additional funds and support.
 Each child receives a planner through their financial contributions, as well as funding such school events as Health and Safety Fairs and Family Activity Nights in cooperation with the PTA.
 We are also proud members of the South Jordan Valley Chamber of Commerce.

 - School visitors are always welcome at Welby.
 Please check in at the office for directions and information.
 The principal is available to meet with patrons at any given time.
 Identification is always required to check a student out from school.

-- Our students are given special opportunities to excel and receive recognition through our Principal’s Pride Award, Principal’s 200 Club, Honor Roll, Paws for Success, Visit to the Principal, Welby school choir, band, and orchestra, artist-in-residence, programs for gifted education, Welby clubs, science fairs, etc.
+- Our students are given special opportunities to excel and receive recognition through our Student of the Month Award, Welby school choir, band, and orchestra, programs for gifted education, Welby clubs, science fairs, etc.

-- Welby Elementary has teamed with the State Department of Cardiovascular Health, the State Office of Education, and the Salt Lake Organizing Committee to become a Gold Medal School.
+- Welby Elementary has teamed with the State Department of Cardiovascular Health, the State Board of Education, and the Salt Lake Organizing Committee to become a Gold Medal School.
 We are very proud of becoming one of the first schools to receive all three medals: Bronze, Silver, and Gold, and now, Gold Plus.
 Each Spring we have our Fastest Wildcat Mile Runs.
 The fastest student from each grade is honored and placed on our Fastest Wildcat Plaque in our front hallway.

 RISE is a collection of computer-adaptive assessments given to Utah students beginning in grade 3 (science in grade 4) in English language arts (ELA), math and science.
 RISE assessments provide questions that assess students’ ability to apply higher-order thinking skills and better emulate real tasks students may encounter in education and in life.